Licensed in All 50 States Letters Accepted Nationwide 100% Money-Back Guarantee

 What Qualifies as an Emotional Support Animal

-How ESA Housing Rights Work
+How ESA Housing Rights Work for Renters

 ESA Letter Requirements in New York

-When Landlords Can Deny ESA Requests
+When New York Landlords Can Deny an ESA Request

 New York's 90-Day Pet Law vs ESA Rights: Key Differences